ScottFeichter/node-essentials-scott/assignments/assignment4-tasks-validations.md

 ## **Assignment Instructions**

 All of the work for this assignment goes into your project.
 You do not use the assignment4 folder.
 Instead, you'll make changes to your app.js and to your controllers, routers, and middleware.
-Create an assignment4 git branch before you start.
+Before you start, create a new branch called assignment4 from the main branch.

 ### **The Task Routes**

 You have created route handlers that allow users to register, to logon, and to logoff.
-Now, you add capabilites so that each user can do create, update, modify, and delete on task entries.
+Now, you add capabilities so that each user can do create, update, modify, and delete on task entries.
 Here is the specification for your work.
 But don't start yet.

 Create a task controller and a task router.
 You need to support the following routes: